netxms/netxms-doc/admin/appendix.rst

   * - Syslog.NodeMatchingPolicy
     - Node matching policy for built-in syslog daemon.
 Possible values are:

-        - 0 - syslog message source IP address, then hostname
+        - IP,then hostname - syslog message source IP address, then hostname
-        - 1 - hostname, then syslog message source IP address
+        - Hostname,then IP - hostname, then syslog message source IP address
-    - 0
+    - IP,then hostname
     - Yes
   * - Syslog.RetentionTime
     - Retention time in days for stored syslog messages.
 All messages older than